adamwan-nexplore/guidebook-nxp-hk/what-we-share/data-migration.md

 - Get help if necessary
 - Errors
   - Fix those only if it a critical blockers
-  - Avoid to add something not on the scope
+  - Be avoid to add something not on the scope

 ## Follow-ups